ReubenJPitts/treesearch/readme.md

 >**What are trivalent verbs likely to mean in an epigraphic corpus?**

-This query requires some different functions, and is quite a bit slower.
+This query requires some different functions.

 ~~~
 from treesearch import treesearch